Perception, Learning, and Navigation

 • All accepted papers will be invited for either a spotlight oral or a poster presentation at the workshop.

-• A selected number of high-quality papers will be invited to submit an extended version of their work to a special issue in a major journal.
+• A selected number of high-quality full papers will be invited to submit an extended version of their work to a Special Issue of the IEEE Transactions on Field Robotics (T-FR).

 • Workshop date: June 1, 2026